ymnk/lists-with-play-scala-gae/README.txt

 Notes
 =====
   * This app is using siena[6] to manipulate the datastore.
-The original sample app has been using @Filter annotation, but it seems it will case an exception on Scala.
+The original sample app has been using @Filter annotation, but it seems it will cause an exception on Scala.
 So that annotation is not used in this app.
     Refer to app/models/List.scala.